FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiTrajectory.md

 When you have confirmed that you have the methods in your code you're done with step 2.

 ### Step 3.
-Create a Trajectory
+Generate a Trajectory
-To create the trajectory first add the voltage constraints to the *Constants* file.
+In order to generate a trajectory we need to know trackwidth of the drivetrain together with its maximum speed and acceleration.
+This information gets fed into the *TrajectoryGenerator* as a *TrajectoryConfig* so as it can compute velocities at each point of the trajectory.
+Add the voltage constraints to the *Constants* file.

     // Voltage constraints
     public static final DifferentialDriveVoltageConstraint kAutoVoltageConstraint =